PSLmodels/C-TAM/SSI/Imputation/README.md

 ## CPS Micro-Data and SSA Targets
 In the SSI section of the CPS March Supplement, each respondent marked as a recipient of SSI also reports the total benefit they and their child receives.

-The targets for the imputation are primarily based on the SSA annual report.
+The targets for the imputation are primarily based on tables two and three in the [SSA annual report](https://www.ssa.gov/policy/docs/statcomps/ssi_asr/2014/index.html).
 In addition to the aggregates, we target each state's participants based on age group and dollar benefit subtotals.
 There are also several adjustments made before imputation.